10 Best Restaurants in Killington, VT (2026 Update)

 • Best known for: Coffee and the Eclectic Menu

-Liquid Art Coffeehouse and Eatery was established in 2010 and is a family-run restaurant serving Breakfast, Lunch, and Dinner.
+Liquid Art Coffeehouse and Eatery was established in 2010 and is a family-run restaurant serving Breakfast, Lunch, and Dinner when available.

 The inside is cozy and welcoming, with leather couches and a built-in fireplace.
 There is local artwork adorning the walls and a saltwater reef aquarium.